The Optimal Dynamic Treatment Rule SuperLearner: Considerations, Performance, and Application

 \subsection{SuperLearner to Estimate ODTR}

 The overarching goal of SuperLearner is to let a user-supplied library of candidate algorithms, such as specific implementations of the general approaches described above, ``team up" to improve estimation of the ODTR.
 In order to implement the ODTR SuperLearner, there are three user-supplied decisions one must make.
-First, one must consider the library of candidate algorithms to include.
+First, one must build the library of candidate algorithms to include.
 These could include algorithms for estimating the blip function (which imply a rule), algorithms that search for the ODTR directly (such as OWL estimators), static rules that determine treatment regardless of covariates, or combinations of the above classes of algorithms.
 Second, in what is sometimes referred to as the metalearning step, one can either implement a SuperLearner that chooses one algorithm out of the library of candidate algorithms to include (i.e., ``discrete" SuperLearner), or a SuperLearner that is a combination the candidate algorithms (i.e., ``continuous" SuperLearner).
 For the latter, one again has a choice of metalearner; we consider weighted convex combinations of candidate estimators of the blip and combinations of estimates of the rules themselves (through a weighted ``majority vote").
-Finally, one must choose the risk function used to judge the performance of the weighted combinations of algorithms (estimated using V-fold cross validation).
+Finally, one must choose the risk function used to judge the performance of the weighted combinations of algorithms, estimated using $V$-fold cross validation (noting that $V$-fold cross validation is appropriate in our setting of i.i.d. data; other cross-validation schemes can be considered in different settings).
 Here, we consider two risk functions: the mean-squared error (MSE) and the mean outcome under the candidate rule.